powsybl/powsybl-core/docs/user/itools/run-script.md

 - the path of the file to load (mandatory)
 - a list of properties to configure the importer (optional).
 The list of supported properties depends on the [grid format](../../grid_exchange_formats/index.md).

-In order to benefit from this feature, add `com.powsybl:powsybl-iidm-scripting` to your classpath.
+To benefit from this feature, add `com.powsybl:powsybl-iidm-scripting` to your classpath.

 **Example:**
 ```groovy